 Even before the target and agency request is available in BARS, agencies can work ahead by ensuring that Workday data is up-to-date as much as possible, consulting reports in BARS that indicate where differences exist between the budget system and Workday.
 If there are differences between the two datasets, create a separate tracking spreadsheet to plan for the needed changes in BARS (as presumably Workday is more up-to-date).
 These changes may include differences in location, class code and grade/step, and fund split.
-Agencies should also be tracking the differences in salaries and fringes between FY 2023 and FY 2024 and assess changes for the budget request.
+In the event BARS data is correct and Workday is not, agencies should update Workday accordingly.
+Agencies should also be tracking the differences in salaries and fringes between FY 2024 and FY 2025 and assess changes for the budget request.
 For example, if a position has been reclassified upwards and is now more expensive, funding may need to be reduced elsewhere in the budget to cover those additional costs.